protontypes/open-sustainable-technology/docs/BUSINESS.md

 * [BIA Smart City Hub](https://www.futurecityincubator.com/) - By catalyzing urban innovation and smart cities, we aim to create meaningful  impact especially through data-driven business models in the areas of health, infrastructure, green tech, energy, and retail.
 * [Future Energy Ventures](https://fev.vc/) - A unique venture capital platform that brings together corporate partners and world-class start-ups to shape the future energy landscape.
 * [GreenTec Capital Partners](https://greentec-capital.com/) - Invests in African start-ups and SMEs with a focus on combining social and environmental impact with financial success.
+* [Startup Wise Guys](https://startupwiseguys.com/sustainability/) - Every business and individual has a direct or indirect impact on climate change, sustainable living, and many other pressing global challenges.

 ## Venture Capital and Grants